 Project Brief

-A SHARED Future explores intersectoral partnerships associated with renewable energy projects.
-As we examine the development of these projects in relation to Indigenous Peoples’ leadership, nation-to-nation collaboration, reconciliation between knowledge systems, and understandings of health, the A SHARED Future team is committed to paying close attention to how gender matters throughout our work, using the lens of Indigenous understandings of gender.
-For this purpose, we have partnered with the Native Women’s Association of Canada (NWAC) to promote greater uptake of their Culturally Relevant Gender-Based Analysis framework (CRGBA) in all phases of the research process.
+A SHARED Future has focused on exploring intersectoral partnerships associated with renewable energy projects.
+As we examined the development of these projects in relation to Indigenous Peoples’ leadership, nation-to-nation collaboration, reconciliation between knowledge systems, and understandings of health, the A SHARED Future team has been committed to paying close attention to how gender matters throughout our work, using the lens of Indigenous understandings of gender.
+For this purpose, we partnered with the Native Women’s Association of Canada (NWAC) to promote greater uptake of their Culturally Relevant Gender-Based Analysis framework (CRGBA) in all phases of the research process.

 A SHARED Future Living Compendium